 Originally a small berry farm (hence the name) responsible for creating the boysenberry, Knott’s sections its fun rides according to the age of its patrons, making it easy for families to find ones that their kids can enjoy.
 Don’t miss out on the boysenberry pie, the famous fried chicken dinner, and other culinary creations.

 Tip: Hit both Disneyland and Knott’s Berry Farm in one Southern California trip.
-The kid-friendly theme parks are only 20 minutes from each other.
+The kid-friendly theme parks are only around 20 minutes away from each other.

 15. Crystal Cove State Park